 When trying to collect on an unpaid amount, it is always a good idea to try and resolve and/or settle and not jump straight into legal action.Ashleigh Burke, accounts manager of Slater Byrne

 The debtor had offered $18,000.
 The client eventually received $19,250 as full and final settlement, a sum the client was very happy to receive with no outlays.
 Slater Byrne gave the debtor a deadline to settle the debt, which was 7 days within acceptance of the email.
-The debt was paid promptly.
-Within 10 days the case was closed and the collection did not reach the courts.
+The debtor paid debt promptly.
+Within 10 days, we close the case and the collection did not reach the courts.

 Not all debt recovery efforts are straightforward.
 There will be instances when the debtor will dispute the debt.
 This can be a challenge especially for those who do not have the time to pursue the debtor.
 The time spent pursuing the debtor can be spent running the business.
 Slater Byrne offers tailored solutions that finds common ground.
 There is no need to resort to legal action when the dispute can be resolved through amicable settlement.
 The key to an efficient and prompt debt collection process is firm communication.
 Slater Byrne was firm in resolving the debt dispute in favour of its client, but was also accommodating to a settlement that was also a win for the debtor.